Inflammaging: What It Is and How It Affects Your Skin and Beauty Routine

 It is clear that no single factor alone is responsible for inflammaging; rather, it is a combination of multiple lifestyle choices that ultimately leads to changes in the cellular level within our bodies - resulting in increased vulnerability towards skin problems associated with aging prematurely.

 This means there are many different ways we can combat the process ranging from lifestyle changes to topical skincare products with specific ingredients.
-Ultimately these measures will protect against further damage caused by inflammation and aid your body's natural healing processes – giving you more youthful-looking skin!

-Role Of Nutrition and Lifestyle In Fighting Inflammaging
+Nutrition and Lifestyle to Fight Inflammaging

 My doctor-brain will kick in here a little bit as I mention that your overall health is critically affected by your diet.
 I'm not referring to the cosmetic appearance of your skin.
 I'm talking about the function of your immune cells (ie. your body fighting off cancer cells) and other pathologic processes than can be altered based on your lifestyle.
-The burden of health issues related to chronic inflammation is staggering - diabetes, heart disease, chronic kidney disease, etc.

 Targeting healthy aging is also going to target youthful aging!